NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

 *Our study site at the Joseph H. Williams Tallgrass Prairie Preserve, Stillwater, Oklahoma, United States*

 ### Some extra facts
 I am from Madagascar, the fourth largest island on Earth.
 It is lying off the southeastern coast of Africa.
 You might have heard about it from the "Madagascar movie."
 And no, we do not have lions nor penguins in Madagascar, but we do have high level of endemic flora and fauna.
 Among them, we have several lemur species, including "King Julien," scientifically known as *lemur catta* and the famous "Upside-down tree", commonly known as the Baobab Tree.
+If you are interested in talking to me about Madagascar in Malagasy, French, or English, reach out to me too.

 ![A sunset at the Avenues of Baobab, Morondava, Madagascar](images/P1010575.JPG) *A sunset at the Avenues of Baobab, Morondava, Madagascar*